 30 Burpees in a row is punishment for not completing an obstacle at a Spartan Race.
 The complete motion—dropping to the ground from a standing position, kicking your feet out behind you, doing a Push-Up, pulling your legs back in, and then jumping as high as possible—builds muscle and cardiovascular endurance.

 The exercise is one of the foundations of old-fashioned calisthenics—dynamic exercises or movements designed to increase strength and agility using only bodyweight for resistance.

 But where did the Burpee come from?

-During World War II, the U.S. military picked up the exercise as part of its required fitness test.
-Those entering the armed forces had to do Burpees for 20 seconds.
-A few years later, they upped the requirement to 60 seconds.
+During WW2, the American military added the exercise as part of its required fitness test.
+Those entering had to do them for 20 seconds until years later the requirement went to 60 seconds.

-Thus began the tradition of Burpees as pure and grueling punishment.
-And however many variations have been added since then, it remains one of the best exercises for a full-body workout.
+Thus began the tradition of Burpees as a grueling punishment with many variations added since.
+It remains one of the best full-body exercises.

 Source: Huffington Post